Thomas55555/husqvarna_automower/README.md

 ### Manual installation

-Copy the sub-path `/custom_components/husqvarna_automower` of this repo into the path `/config/custom_components/husqvarna_automower` of your HA installation.
+Download the `husqvarna_automower.zip` file from the [release section](https://github.com/Thomas55555/husqvarna_automower/releases).
+Extract it and copy the content into the path `/config/custom_components/husqvarna_automower` of your HA installation.
+Do **not** download directly from the `main` branch.

 ## Configuration